osalvador/tapiGen2/README.md

 WHERE id = l_var_with_id;
 ```

-Although its easy enough to write, there are few problems with this approach.
+Although it's easy enough to write, there are few problems with this approach.

 1. This implicit cursor introduces a possible NO_DATA_FOUND exception that should be handled - that means more code.
 Explicit cursors would also require more code.
 2. Each statement written like this, must be maintained, hence, if the table name is changed then all the statements must be updated.
-3. If any of the statements written for this purpose, are not written exactly in the same way, Oracle may take a little longer to execute them.
+3. If any of the statements written for this purpose are not written exactly in the same way, Oracle may take a little longer to execute them.

-The RT function in tapiGen was created for this very purpose and is used as
+The RT function in tapiGen was created for this very purpose and is used as follows:
-follows:

     l_table_rec := table_name_te.rt(l_var_with_id);